-Los Angeles, at its meeting of vas passed by the Council of the City of

-JUNE LAGMAY, City Clerk

-Ву Deputy

-Deputy

-Approved

-Mayor

-Approved as to Form and Legality

-CARMEN A. TRUTANICH, City Attorney

-RENEE A. STADEL Deputy City Attorney

-Date 9-5-12

-File No.
+I hereby certify that this ordinance was passed by the Council of the City of Los Angeles, at its meeting of SEP 1 9 2012 JUNE LAGMAY, City Clerk Deputy Approved \\\\ SEP 2 6 2012 Mayor Approved as to Form and Legality CARMEN A. TRUTANICH, City Attorney RENEE A. STADEL Deputy City Attorney Date